Facebook ads aren’t overrated. If anything, they are underrated.

 - Having people sign up for your webinar

 This is why it is so crucial to have a solid Facebook advertising strategy up your sleeve, it just makes your job easier.

-1) Carousel Ads
+a.
+Carousel Ads

-With the introduction of Facebook Carousel ads, you can expect to pay a smaller fees for a higher conversion rate or better click-through rate.
+With the introduction of Facebook Carousel ads, you can expect to pay a smaller fee for a higher conversion rate or better click-through rate.